 Of all the Gaudí buildings in Barcelona, Park Güell might be the most impressive one.
 To learn everything about the genius’ masterpiece, we recommend joining this guided tour.

 6. Casa Calvet – An Embodiment of Catalan Baroque

 Both scholars and architects believe this is Gaudi’s most conventional masterpiece.
-That’s mainly because Casa Calvet had to be tucked in between some older structures in one of Barcelona’s most prestigious neighborhoods.
+That’s mainly because Casa Calvet needed to be “tucked in” between older structures in one of Barcelona’s most prestigious neighborhoods.

-As one of the earliest Gaudi buildings in Barcelona, Casa Calvet is more conservative than modernistic.
-Despite that, there are elements that speak of Gaudi’s Art Nouveau style.
+As one of the earliest Gaudi buildings in Barcelona, Casa Calvet is more conservative than it is modernistic.
+Despite that, many of the elements reveal Gaudi’s Art Nouveau style.

 For instance, the façade terminates with a curve, while the attic balconies look like they’ve been taken out of a fairy tale.